dunnleaccount/learnyougtfs/data/README.md

 `python feedvalidator.py path/to/gtfs.zip`

-4. Errors will pop up in a your web browser
+4. Errors will pop up in a your web browser if you are using terminal on a local machine and not remote ssh.

 ### Conveyal Validator